 Participants and professionals involved in the surrogacy industry are facing several Covid-19 pandemic challenges.
-Usually, a successful surrogacy arrangement performs under the best of circumstances, and in the best of times requires careful coordination between every individual involves including intended parents, surrogate, and medical, legal, and psycho-social teams.
+Usually, a successful surrogacy arrangement performs under the best of circumstances, and in the best of times requires careful coordination between every individual involved including intended parents, surrogates, and medical, legal, and psycho-social teams.
 Inter-professional team effort gives a successful outcome.

 In collaboration with fertility tourism, the surrogacy industry is expanded largely by including both national and international clients.
 Infertile couples from different countries have been issued visas and avail of the cross-broader surrogacy program.